About Stafford County

 • Virginia's court system provides online case information through the Virginia Judiciary's Case Information System at eapps.courts.state.va.us/ocis, though access to certain sensitive case types is restricted.

-The General District Court of Stafford County, located at the same courthouse complex, handles misdemeanor criminal cases, traffic violations, civil cases under $25,000, preliminary hearings for felonies, and serves as the small claims court.
+The General District Court of Stafford County, located at the same courthouse complex, handles misdemeanor criminal cases, traffic violations, civil cases under $25,000, preliminary hearings for felonies, and is the small claims court.
 The Juvenile and Domestic Relations District Court, also at 1300 Courthouse Road, has jurisdiction over juvenile delinquency, child abuse and neglect, custody and visitation, protective orders, and support enforcement.
 The Circuit Court Clerk's Office charges fees for certified copies of documents ($2.00 per document plus $0.50 per page), and walk-in researchers may examine most court records during business hours Monday through Friday, 8:00 AM to 4:00 PM.

 Virginia Code § 17.1-208 governs public access to court records, establishing that court records are presumptively open to the public unless specifically exempted by statute.
 Remote access to land records and some court indexes is available through a subscription service maintained by the Clerk's office.